 Rice University head men's golf coach Justin Emil announced the addition of assistant coach JJ Wood to his staff on Jan.
 8, 2014.
 Wood brings to the Owls a wealth of instructional experience and playing success.
+His impact on the squad in his first season was immediate, as his guidance helped the program to its first-ever Conference USA Championship in April 2014.

 Emil said, "The addition of Coach Wood as our assistant coach is huge for the team.
 He brings a lot to the table with his impressive golf playing career and also the experience he has as an instructor.
 Those things, combined with strong competitiveness and high personal character, will impact not only the current team but also help recruit top prospects to join our program."